LeoGanz/JVM-BidText/README.md

 PREFIXES_OF_CALLBACK_METHODS=on
 USE_ANY_METHOD_WITH_PREFIX_AS_ENTRYPOINT=true
 ```
+If you set the option `SPRING_PREPROCESSING_ENABLED` to `false`, you can replicate the results of the evaluation without the Spring extension.

 You can compile the LeakySprings project with the following command executed in the root of the LeakySprings project:
 ```bash